Packaging Solution Center

 This is the culmination of the vision, passion, and foresight of many people within Atlantic and our close associates.
 We’ve come together to showcase technology and solutions never before seen in the packaging industry.

 Our goal is to expose the science behind packaging and use this knowledge and data to create proven solutions for our customers.
 The centerpiece of the facility is the TruMotion Transportation Simulator and Braking & Impact Test Sled, two pieces ideal for load containment testing.
 They were both built by Lansmont and TEAM Corporation, leaders in vibration testing and engineers of equipment that measures and simulates real-world transit dynamics.

 The Center also features integrated machines in end-of-line packaging automation; a full e-commerce fulfillment station with options for protective packaging and right-size boxing; and our high-performance Film Lab and MUST programs; and factors heavily in our mission to achieve more sustainable packaging.

 Damage from load failure is costing the US food and beverage industry $7.2 billion every year.

-With the Solution Center, Atlantic has taken great strides towards progress in packaging by devising a system to collect accurate transport data, test performance, and refine packaging that prevents damage caused by load failure.
+With the Solution Center, Atlantic has put together a load containment testing system to collect accurate transport data, test performance, and refine packaging that prevents damage caused by load failure.